tsc-buddy/AzureGBC2018/README.md

 # Azure Recovery Services

 Welcome!
-This repo has a bunch of content
+This repo has a bunch of content that will be getting covered in the Global Azure Bootcamp Auckland event for 2018.
+Here you can find the steps which we shall go through in the lab, the slide desk and some links to information hosted on tech, MVA and channel 9.

 # Content

-# What You will need
+## What will you need for the lab?

-# What you will learn

-To complete this workshop you'll need the following:

 A Microsoft Azure Account.
-You can sign up for a free trial here.
+You can sign up for a free trial [here](https://azure.microsoft.com/en-us/free/).
-A computer running Windows, OSX or Linux (desktop OS) with an up-to-date version of either Chrome, Firefox, Edge or Opera.
+A computer running a Desktop OS such as WIndows, Mac or Linux with a browser such as Edge, Chrome or Firefox
-Prerequisite Knowledge
-Basic knowledge of Compute and Virutalization (Hyper-V, VMWare, Cloud compute) Basic knowledge of text editors (Notepad++ or Vim or VS Code) Basic knowledge of using text based consoles (Bash, Cmd, PowerShell) What You Will Learn
-You'll learn the basics in the following skills:

-Create and use the Azure Cloud Shell.
-Use the Azure CLI (az) to create and delete an Azure Container Service.
-Use the Kubernetes tools (kubectl) to deploy and manage highly available container applications.
+## What you will learn

+At the end of this session you should hopefully have a bit of insight into Azure Recovery Services and how you can leverage them for migration, DR and backup purposes.
+An area we shall pay specific attention on is around Azure Site Recovery, you should be leaving with an understanding around the approach you should be taking when considering ASR as a DR or Migration solution.

+## Lab Steps